MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ---
 author: SoniaLopezBravo
-description: Learn how to how to visually represent quantum operations with quantum circuit diagrams. ms.date: 03/22/2024 ms.author: sonialopez ms.service: azure-quantum
+description: Learn how to how to visually represent quantum algorithms with quantum circuit diagrams using VS Code, Python, and Jupyter Notebooks. ms.date: 03/22/2024 ms.author: sonialopez ms.service: azure-quantum